yamamoWorks/SmartHomeHub/README.md

 ## Usage
 Set environment variable IOTHUB_CONNECTION_STRING that is Azure IoT Hub connection string.
 ```
-node index.js [ipaddress]
+node index.js [ipAddress]
 ```
-[ipaddress] is optional.
+\[ipAddress\] is optional.
 Bind to a specific network adapter IP, if you have multiple.

 And, invoke direct method via IoT Hub with following parameters.
 ```